 Foley & Lardner LLP ("Foley").
-Except as otherwise indicated, all facts set forth in this history, industry, books and records, and information supplied to me by other members of the the Debtors' advisors, and/or communications with the Debtors' investors and creditors.
+Except as otherwise indicated, all facts set forth in this the Debtors' advisors, and/or communications with the Debtors' investors and creditors.
 If called as a witness, I could and would testify competently to the statements set forth in this